Jahia/jcrestapi/README.md

     - added JSON version of the `/version` endpoint to have an easier to parse version information
 - v1.3:
     - support for batch delete of nodes using their paths, providing a list of children node names to batch delete.
-- v2:
-    - make it possible to call to the API using default workspace and language
     - QA-8753: made sure that all endpoints properly provide @Produces and @Consumes annotations.
-    - support for `/filters` endpoint to be able to manage filters
-    - added `/queries` endpoint, deprecated `/query` endpoint

 ### Implementation version history

 - v2.0.0: initial release